 Players are expected to have a solid grasp of the rules and are responsible for challenging their opponents when those rules are broken.
 If players cannot come to a resolution, then the matter must be brought to the attention of a Floor Judge DURING the game.
 At that point the floor judge will weigh the evidence and take appropriate action (Which may result in anything from a warning to expulsion).
 Please remember though this is a complex game and honest mistakes are often made.
 Every attempt to resolve the issue should be made prior to calling over a Floor Judge.
 Note: Claiming your opponent is cheating to simply influence the outcome of the game is cheating in and of itself.

-Renegade Open does not require the use of any specific dice, however your dice must always be made available to your opponent to use if they so desire.
-Tournament organizers reserve the right to remove any dice showing excessive wear, obvious tampering or other questionable deformities.
+Renegade Open does not require the use of any specific dice; however, your dice must always be made available to your opponent to use if they so desire (Dice sharing requirement is suspended for the Renegade Mini GT).
+Tournament organizers reserve the right to remove any dice showing excessive wear, obvious tampering, or other questionable deformities.

-Observing other player’s game is allowed as long as observant does not comment on game play or make suggestions to players.
+Observing other player’s game is allowed if observant does not comment on game play or make suggestions to players.

 Filming the event and photographing miniatures is not only permitted but encouraged!
 Please take pictures and share them!